Tourist traps in Europe and where to go instead

 You’d be surprised by what all there’s to admire in Olomouc.
 The beautiful Baroque Old Town is centred around two interconnected squares and features plenty of narrow streets that suddenly open to reveal breathtaking churches.

 Olomouc even has its own astronomical clock.
-That’s right, it’s not just Prague that features an astronomical clock!
 This one was majorly renovated in the ’60s but it still works in the same way the Prague astronomical clock does and comes complete with a rooster.

 Skip Zagreb try Sarajevo